 Process innovation can include changes in the equipment and technology used in manufacturing (including the software used in product design and development), improvement in the tools, techniques, and software solutions used to help in supply chain and delivery system, changes in the tools used to sell and maintain your good, as well as methods used for accounting and customer service.

-While product innovation is often visible to your customers, a change in process is generally only seen and valued internally.
-Speaking generally, changes in process reduce costs of production more often than they drive increase in revenue.
+While product innovation is often visible to your customers, a change in process is typically only seen and valued internally.
+Speaking generally, changes in process reduce costs of production more often than they drive an increase in revenue.
 Of the three types of innovation, process is typically the lowest-risk.

 Recently, Differential built a mobile sales dashboard for Grupo Bimbo.
 The baking company has 65 manufacturing plants and 2.5 million sales centers located in 22 countries, across 3 continents.
 As a result, the executive team members travel a lot, meeting with their direct reports around the world.
 Having a mobile sales dashboard gives the team quick access to the sales information and other KPI’s for each country, channel, and brand, cutting out guesswork in sales decisions, and reducing meeting time.